-- "racquet skills" badminton, squash and tennis - "field game skills" field hockey, soccer and football - "gym or arena games" volleyball, basketball, floor and ice hockey - "individual activity skills" track & field, dance, gym/ trampolining, aquatics and golf
+- "racquet skills" badminton, squash and tennis - "field game skills" field hockey, soccer, baseball and - "gym" volleyball, basketball, - "individual activity skills" track & field, dance, gym/ trampolining, aquatics and golf

 Students will choose from eight sections which may include one activity from each of the four groups.
 The objective of this rotation is to develop the student's competencies with the basic skills in a range of physical activities.
 These courses will be instructor driven and delivered by the expert coaches and instructors within the Faculty.
 The emphasis of this rotation will be on the learning and performance of various sport skills.